triepels/cgraph/README.md

   install.packages("http://cgraph.org/releases/cgraph_0.8.14_R_x86_64-pc-linux-gnu.tar.gz", repos = NULL)
 ```

 Please note that this an early development version which may contain bugs or behave unexpectedly.
 If you find a bug, please report it [here](https://github.com/triepels/cgraph/issues).
-For more information about cgraph please visit [https://www.cgraph.org/](https://www.cgraph.org/).
+For more information about the cgraph package please visit [https://www.cgraph.org/](https://www.cgraph.org/).